-- Continuation of an internship program designed to assist members of the community to acquire skills needed for broadcast employment.
+1. Continuation of an internship program designed to assist members of the community to acquire skills needed for employment within public media.

 This yearly program, for local university, college, and high school students offers opportunities for unpaid and academic credit internships in various station departments.
 The goal of the program is to provide students with an opportunity to learn and develop practical skills through real work experience.
 Staff members who oversee interns often maintain relationships with them for future part-time or fulltime opportunities at WLRN or openings at other broadcast stations in the area.